-In James Chapter 1 verses 14 and 15 we learn that we are all tempted away from fellowship with God by our own lust or desires which lead to sin.
+In James chapter 1 verses 14 and 15 we learn that we're all tempted away from fellowship with God by our own lust or desires which lead to sin.
 What can we do to avoid sin?
 What does God’s Word tell us to do?

-1. What is meant by the term “first-fruits” in James Chapter 1 verse 18?
+1. What's meant by the term “first-fruits” in verse 18 of James chapter 1?

-2. Why should we be swift to hear and slow to speak as James teaches us in James Chapter 1 verse 19?
-What are three things we can do to become “faster” hearers and “slower” speakers?
+2. Why should we be swift to hear and slow to speak as James teaches us in James chapter 1 verse 19?
+What're three things we can do to become “faster” hearers and “slower” speakers?